Dairy Industry in Armenia

-Armenia's dairy industry is a cornerstone of its agricultural economy, combining large-scale dairy farms with numerous small household producers.
-The industry is essential for meeting domestic consumption needs and supporting the country's dairy processing capabilities.
+The dairy industry in Armenia serves as a cornerstone of its agricultural economy, integrating both large-scale dairy farms and numerous small household producers.
+This sector is essential for meeting domestic consumption needs and enhancing the country's dairy processing capabilities.

 Milk Production

-The country produces approximately 750 million liters of milk annually, highlighting the dairy industry's significance to Armenia's economy.
+Armenia produces approximately 750 million liters of milk annually, highlighting the industry's importance to the national economy.
 This production level is crucial for sustaining the dairy processing sector.

 Dairy Cattle and Goat Population

-Armenia is home to around 157,000 dairy cattle, distributed across various regions, contributing to a diverse and resilient dairy farming ecosystem.
-Additionally, the country maintains an estimated population of 50,000 dairy goats, making goat milk and related products a niche yet significant segment of the market.
+The country hosts around 157,000 dairy cattle across various regions, contributing to a robust and diverse dairy farming ecosystem.
+Additionally, Armenia maintains an estimated population of 50,000 dairy goats, supporting a niche market for goat milk and related products.

 Milk Processing and Cheese Production

-Annually, approximately 500 million liters of milk are processed in Armenia, ensuring a broad range of dairy products for consumers.
-Cheese production is particularly notable, with an annual volume of about 30,000 metric tons, including traditional Armenian varieties popular both locally and internationally.
+Approximately 500 million liters of milk are processed each year, providing a wide array of dairy products to consumers.
+Cheese production is particularly prominent, with an annual volume of about 30,000 metric tons, including traditional Armenian varieties that are popular both locally and internationally.

 Milk Powder and Whey Production

-Armenia produces around 5,000 metric tons of milk powder and whey annually.
-These products are crucial for both the domestic food production industry and export markets.
+Armenia produces around 5,000 metric tons of milk powder and whey annually, which are vital for both domestic food production and export markets.

 Key Dairy Enterprises